Indian Citizenship Act

-The act was proposed by Representative Homer P. Snyder (R-NY), and signed into law by President Calvin Coolidge on June 2, 1924.
-It was enacted partially in recognition of the thousands of Native Americans who served in the armed forces during the First World War.
+The act was proposed by U.S. Representative Homer P. Snyder (R-N.Y.), and signed into law by President Calvin Coolidge on June 2, 1924.
+It was enacted partially in recognition of the thousands of Native Americans who served in the U.S. Armed Forces during World War I.

 Text

 The text of the 1924 Indian Citizenship Act reads as follows:

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That all non citizen Indians born within the territorial limits of the United States be, and they are hereby, declared to be citizens of the United States: Provided That the granting of such citizenship shall not in any manner impair or otherwise affect the right of any Indian to tribal or other property.

 Approved, June 2, 1924.
 June 2, 1924.
 [H. R. 6355.]
 [Public, No. 175.]

 SIXTY-EIGHTH CONGRESS.
 Sess.
 I. CHS.
 233. 1924.

 See House Report No. 222, Certificates of Citizenship to Indians, 68th Congress, 1st Session, Feb.
 22, 1924.

 The act has been codified in the United States Code at Title 8, Sec.
 1401(b).